humblehacker/firmware/README.md

     /*       0   1   2   3   4   5   6  */
     RowPins:PA0 PA1 PA2 PA3 PA4 PA5 PA6

+##### LEDs

+Now we need to define how the LEDs are connected to the controller board.
+An example LED definition looks like this:

+    LED:num_lock    pin:PF0 flow:sink
+    LED:caps_lock   pin:PF1 flow:sink
+    LED:scroll_lock pin:PF2 flow:sink
+    LED:dv          pin:PF3 flow:sink

+You will have one `LED:` definition for each LED connected to your MCU.
+Immediately following `LED:` you must enter a name for the LED.
+This can be whatever you like, with a few exceptions.
+If you want your LED to act as a standard keyboard LED, you must use one of the five standard names: `num_lock`, `caps_lock`, `scroll_lock`, `compose`, or `kana`.

+Each LED must have one end connected to a pin on the MCU, and the other end connected to either Vcc or ground.
+You specify the pin by following the key `pin:` with the pin identifier.
+If the other end of the diode is connected to ground, you would specify this by adding `flow:source` to your LED definition.
+Otherwise, if it is connected to Vcc, you would add `flow:sink`.  ('source' means that the MCU is providing the voltage _source_ to drive the LED, while 'sink' means that the MCU is providing the LED's ground).

+##### Ghost key blocking

 The final item in the matrix section is a simple on/off switch.

     BlockGhostKeys: yes or no